 - All chaperones are assigned to a group of children.
 The chaperone’s job is to oversee the children getting to activities on time and completing their responsibilities (i.e. getting to bed on time, setting up for a meal, cleaning the cabin).
 Chaperones also keep track of their groups during free times.

 - Chaperones must participate in all camp activities.
 On the spring camping trips, this includes canoeing.
 Chaperones with canoeing experience will be given preference for these trips.
 Spring chaperones must know how to swim and be willing to canoe.

 - Chaperones take their meals with the campers in the camp dining hall and do not leave the camp grounds during the trip.

-- Smoking, drinking and the use of illegal substances are strictly prohibited anywhere on camp grounds or during the camping trip.
+- Smoking, drinking, and the use of illegal substances are strictly prohibited during the camping trip.